 Companies that are trying to reduce their reliance on costly credit cards

 Payment cards are a double-edged sword.
-On the one hand, users love them because they’re convenient and have some layer of security.
-On the other hand, businesses have to pay a hefty premium to accept them.
+On the one hand, your end customers love them because they’re convenient and have some layer of security.
+On the other hand, your business has to pay a hefty premium to accept them.

 Direct debits in their current form offer an alternative cheaper solution, but they take up to three days to settle and aren’t convenient for the customer.

-PayTo brings together the benefits of both the credit card and direct debit, but offer instant settlement and are a lot cheaper than credit cards.
-With our current PayTo offer at Zai, you won’t have to pay any fees for 12 months* (except PayTo change management fees).
+PayTo brings together the benefits of both the credit card and direct debit, but offers instant settlement and is a lot cheaper than credit cards.

-It’s also worth noting that PayTo’s centralised mandate depository also improves UX by making it easier for payers to validate a new payment with PayID.
-This convenient method reduces a lot of the friction associated with the older direct debit system, making the PayTo experience closer to that of a credit card for the end user.
+It’s also worth noting that PayTo’s centralised mandate depository also improves the customer experience by making it easier for payers to validate a new payment with PayID.
+This convenient method reduces a lot of the friction associated with the older direct debit system, making the PayTo experience closer to that of a credit card for your end customer.